gadekar-pravin/S9-Assignment/Bug-Fix-Report.md

 3. **Memory search** – Launch `modules/mcp_server_memory.py` in stdio mode, issue multiple `search_historical_conversations` queries, and verify responses arrive within timeout (<1 s) with semantic matches.

 *(When running these steps locally, re-run `process_documents` once to refresh FAISS artifacts and confirm `memory_faiss_index/*.json` are newer than the newest `memory/` file.)*

-## Follow-Up / Risks
-- Add automated coverage that exercises the `FURTHER_PROCESSING_REQUIRED` handoff so we catch regressions where planning ignores overrides.
-- Monitor the Ollama embedding endpoint used by the memory server; if it is offline we currently skip indexing, which would bring back slow linear scans.
-- Consider adding unit tests for MCP tools to ensure the returned schema matches the Pydantic models referenced in `models.py`.